ROCm/clr/CONTRIBUTING.md

 ## Acceptance Criteria ##

-clr is Common Language Runtime contains C++ codes for the implementation of HIP runtime APIs on the AMD platform.
+clr Compute Language Runtime contains C++ codes for the implementation of HIP runtime APIs on the AMD platform.
 Bug fixes and performance are both important goals in clr.
 Because of this, when a pull request is created, the owner of the repository will review, and put it in automated testing to make sure,
 * The change will build on various OS platforms (Ubuntu, RHEL, etc.)
 * The build package will install and run the code on different GPU architectures (MI-series, Radeon series cards, etc.),